Start Simple Admit

 • It is perfectly normal to feel discomfort in the area of the surgery.
 You may also experience some drowsiness or dizziness depending on the kind of anesthesia you received.

 • Your surgeon will provide specific instructions for care while recovering at home.
-In the event of difficulty, please call your surgeon.
+In the event of difficulty, please call your surgeon’s office.

 • For the first 24 hours following surgery, do not engage in strenuous activities, do not drink alcoholic beverages, drive or make any important decisions.

-• You will be asked to complete a questionnaire about the care you received.
+• You will be asked to complete an electronic survey about the care you received via text or email.
 Your comments will enable us to continue to improve our services.

 Health Insurance